How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 That means that each one of us, humans, has a vast prehistory of incarnations into various bodies.

 Some of us went through a number of human incarnations, while others became humans for the first time.
 And one should not expect that the latter can embrace the religious field of thinking.
-Such people lead a different life now — not because they are bad, but because they are young, whatever age of their present physical bodies may be.
+Such people lead a different life now — not because they are bad, but because they are young, regardless of the age of their present material bodies.
 At some time in the future they will also become highly educated thinkers.
 And later they will possibly fulfill the supreme predestination of man — will become Souls developed to Perfection and will merge with the Divine Consciousness.

 * * *